syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Annotations.md

 //Add this annotation to a new page. page.Annotations.Add(markupAnnotation);

-//Save the PDF document to stream
+//Save the PDF document to stream.

 MemoryStream stream = new MemoryStream();

 await document.SaveAsync(stream);

-//Close the document
+//Close the document.

 document.Close(true);

-//Save the stream as PDF document file in local machine.
-Refer to PDF/UWP section for respected code samples
+//Save the stream as a PDF document file in the local machine.
+Refer to the PDF/UWP section for respected code samples.

 Save(stream, "Output.pdf");